lu-ci/apex-sigma/COMMANDLIST.md

-`>>quote`  |  Gives a random quote.  |  `>>quote` `>>catfact`  |  Gives a random fact about cats.  |  `>>catfact` `>>yomomma`  |  Provides a random Yo Momma insult.  |  `>>yomomma`
+`>>quote`  |  Gives a random quote.  |  `>>quote` `>>catfact`  |  Gives a random fact about cats.  |  `>>catfact` `>>yomomma`  |  Provides a random Yo Momma insult.  |  `>>yomomma` `>>cat`  |  Outputs a random cat image.
+You know you want to use this command at least 300 times/day.  |  `>>cat` `>>dog`  |  Wuff, wuff, bork.
+Cutest little puppers, loyalty and awesomeness.  |  `>>dog` `>>keyroute`  |  Shows the choices to make in a Visual Arts Key visual novel to get the desired characters route.
+This applies to Air, Clannad, Tomoyo After, Little Busters, Little Busters EX, Kud Wafter, Rewrite, Rewrite Harvest Festa, Angel Beats, One, Moon, Dousei.
+Warning!
+Contains a FUCKTON of spoilers, like, serious bullshittery.  |  `>>keyroute Rewrite Shizuru`
+`>>numberfact`  |  Shows a fact for the inputted number and type, if no arguments are inputed, the number and type will be random.
+If no type is inputted, the type will be random.
+The accepted types are trivia, date, math and year.
+The date system is the US Month/Day ordering system.  |  `>>numberfact 02/29 Date`
 ###NIHONGO
 Command |  Description |  Usage
 --------|--------------|-------